mth229/mth229.github.io/functions.md

 ~$$

-You can do the exact thing in `julia` to create a function:
+You can do the exact thing in `Julia` to create a function:

 ```
 x -> -16x^2 + 32x